pranhavsb/DeckSmith/README.md

 Betting too high early on could end your game before you even start.
 Play it safe until you get a feel for the dealer’s strategy.
 Card Counting (Sort of):

 If you’re really good, try to keep track of high and low cards.
-This is, of course, against real-world casino rules, but Emojack is a friendly way to practice your counting skills.
+This is, of course, against real-world casino rules, but DeckSmith is a friendly way to practice your counting skills.

 Make sure you’re not betting all your chips on a single hand.
 The game is more about consistency and smart betting than pure luck.
 ---

 ## **Conclusion**

-Whether you're looking for a casual way to pass the time or want to test your Blackjack skills against a challenging dealer, **Emojack** has you covered.
+Whether you're looking for a casual way to pass the time or want to test your Blackjack skills against a challenging dealer, **DeckSmith** has you covered.
 With its dynamic features, engaging interface, and realistic gameplay, it offers a unique and exciting Blackjack experience that’s easy to pick up but hard to put down.

 Just like in **Suits**, it's all about strategy, reading the game, and making the right moves at the right time.
 So, **grab your cards, don’t forget the suits, and may the luck of the draw be with you**! 🃏